gearglow/ReptiliaWithATwist/The List.md

 "I should probably act like as little has changed as possible, then," Elysia mused.
 "Show too much independence and it sounds like he'll start getting heavy-handed."

 "Most likely," Janet confirmed.
 "He *is* the one who went against your parents' wills and had you placed with the Dursleys.
 Left you on the doorstep in a basket, in *November,* no less.
-And he sealed the wills so nobody would find out."
+And he sealed the wills so nobody would find out.
+Also, he's the one who cast the *Fidelius* charm to hide your parents.
+He *knew* Sirius was innocent."

+"What!?"
+Elysia shrieked.

+"He'd claim Sirius' incarceration was a 'necessary evil' to keep you safely hidden under impenetrable blood-wards tied to your mother's sacrifice.
+He's not a malicious man, Elysia.
+He has good intentions.
+But as the saying goes, the road to Hell is paved with those, and Dumbledore is rather far down his own personal highway."

-"So what's this about soul pieces, then?"
+"Lovely.
+So what's this about soul pieces, then?"
 Elysia asked, changing the subject.
-She was feeling betrayed, and didn't want to deal with it yet.
+She was feeling horribly betrayed, and didn't want to deal with it yet.

 "They're called horcruxes," Janet said.
 "Voldemort made six intentionally.
 You already destroyed one, the diary in your second year."

 "Merlin!
 And there are *five more* of those things lying around?"
 Elysia exclaimed.
 "Glad I got to enjoy this summer, because it sounds like it was the last carefree one I'm going to get for awhile."

 "That's why you insisted we give you this one," Janet agreed.
 "Anyway, The List has an appendix on the details of the horcruxes.
-You won't be able to much about most of them yet, but The List will update when you can."
+You won't be able to do much about most of them yet, but The List will update when you can."

 Elysia threw herself backwards into the chair.
 "No pressure, then," she said morosely.

+"Oh, and one more thing," Janet added.
+"There's going to be a bit of a Death Eater reunion the night of the match.
+Someone will cast the Dark Mark which will cause them all to apparate away.
+Plan accordingly."

 > To Do
 >